fawkesley/doorbot/README.md

 Doorbot is a door entry system for my house.
 It has four main components:

-1. Keypad & RFID reader unit outside the porch
+1. [Keypad & RFID reader unit](https://github.com/paulfurley/doorbot/blob/master/hardware/keypad) outside the front door

 2. Arduino connected to Keypad with Ethernet shield